Acquired Infection Infection with CMV that occurred sometime after birth.

 Antibody Immune substance in the serum portion of the blood that helps fight off and control the infection or disease.
 There are at least two types of antibodies, IgG and IgM, produced in response to a CMV infection.

 CMV IgG Antibody made at the time of first infection.
 It persists throughout life after a CMV infection.

 CMV IgM Antibody made early at the time of the first infection with CMV.
 It usually disappears within 12 to 18 weeks and, therefore, can be used as indication of a recent infection in healthy individuals.

 Congenital Infection Infection passed from mother to unborn child prior to birth.
-It is documented by isolation of the virus from a bodily fluid, such as urine, collected in the first 3 weeks of the baby’s life.
+It is documented by isolation of the virus from a bodily fluid, such as urine or saliva, collected in the first 3 weeks of the baby’s life.